ebjohnston/edu-arm-assembly/README.md

 - [ ] convert all assembly to Keil uVision standard for consistency
 - [ ] provide documentation about each assignment
 - [ ] update comments and style for consistency
+    - [ ] fix indentation and convert tabs to spaces